isc1/QtExamples/QtWorker2GUIThreadSync/README.md

 * thing2

-_This code is copyright 2019 inhabited.systems and is shared under the MIT License_
+_This code is copyright 2019 inhabited.systems and is shared under the [MIT License](https://choosealicense.com/licenses/mit/) which means you can use it without asking me._

 _This code was written on Desktop Qt 5.13.0 MinGW 64-bit (Windows), and might require modification to run properly on other versions of Qt or on other platforms such as Linux or MacOS._